Nancy Nesvet

 1911.1.127

 Amidst a return to semi-normalcy as Covid restrictions fade, two blockbuster exhibitions on two continents, showing work by Johannes Vermeer at Amsterdam’s Rijksmuseum and Alex Katz at New York’s Guggenheim Museum treat domesticity and leisure.
 98-year -old Alex Katz’s retrospective of his long painting career quite literally casts light on his portraits and social scenes.
-Reviewed in this issue by Marc Block, a writer new to the New Art Examiner and Art Lantern, Gathering includes many portraits of his wife, Ada, painted during their long marriage since 1958, figures and faces he has painted over the years, and scenes of landscape in New York City, and Maine, where he has summered for many years.
+Reviewed in this issue by Marc Block, a writer new to the New Art Examiner.
+Gathering includes many portraits of his wife, Ada, painted during their long marriage since 1958, figures and faces he has painted over the years, and scenes of landscape in New York City, and Maine, where he has summered for many years.

 Utilizing the bright sunlight of summer in Maine, often reflected off the water, Katz’s shadows are spare, a bit of grey or umber under the eyes, under the chin, an umber slash against the pink skin of his model and muse.
 His brightly colored landscapes, greens, yellows, pinks, seem almost impossibly bright for Maine, but not for his optimistic view of life in the country communities in which he paints his idyllic models.
 Katz’s study of the visible work inspired by “Salute” by Katz’s friend Poet James Schuyler, illustrating the “poetics of everyday” life is a gathering of his models, as was the community of faces on zoom that we saw during the pandemic.